 Portable Chargers

-Installing a stationary charging station for your electric vehicle may be difficult, so you may want to look into purchasing a portable charger that can be plugged into a regular electrical outlet instead.
-The range of a portable charger may not be enough for your everyday driving demands because they are slower than dedicated charging stations.
-As such, you should ensure that there are convenient electrical outlets for charging devices around the rental property.
+Installing a stationary charging station for your electric vehicle can be challenging, so consider purchasing a portable charger that plugs into a standard electrical outlet instead.
+The range of a portable charger may not be sufficient for your everyday driving needs, as they are slower than dedicated charging stations.
+As such, ensure that there are convenient electrical outlets for charging devices throughout the rental property.

-It is important to think about the amperage rating of the outlet you intend to use before buying a portable charger.
+It is essential to consider the amperage rating of the outlet you intend to use when purchasing a portable charger.
 If your rental property doesn’t have a 120-volt, 20-amp outlet, you may need to contact an electrician to get one installed with your landlord’s permission.
 Most portable chargers require this rating.

 It’s also worth mentioning that certain portable chargers require a dedicated circuit, so check the manufacturer’s specifications before purchasing.